Last Updated 04/01/2022.

 Dotted with street art and full of cafes with the scent of fresh Melbourne coffee, the alleys offer a special Melbourne experience away from the obvious river views and scenery.

 First we’ll give you a check-list of places to see and to visit in Inner Melbourne, followed by excursions into outer Melbourne.

 Then we’ll investigate tours you can book from Melbourne to see more of Victoria, and even into other states.

 There is so much to see and do in and near Melbourne that you could see something different every day on a two week holiday, or longer!

 Flinders Street Station

-You’ll find the best coffee in Australia in Melbourne, due to the influx of Italian culture after World War 2 when European espresso machines came to Melbourne, and the coffee scene
+You’ll find the best coffee in Australia in Melbourne, due to the influx of Italian culture after World War 2 when European espresso machines came to Melbourne.

 You can spend a few days on a day trip to see the sights of Melbourne.
 The Federation Square tour is easily accessible from Melbourne Harbour (convenient for those arriving by cruise ship) and St Kilda Beach when the beach is out of town.

 The National Gallery of Victoria also known as the NGV was founded on St Kilda Road in Melbourne’s Southbank area in 1861 and is the oldest art museum in Australia.